-Over the past 8 years, Valley Mill has been creating Welsh slate homeware, house signs, memorials and awards for customers all over the world including well known brands such as NATO, CADW, NHS, Red Bull, The National Trust, BAFTA Cymru, NFU Mutual, Marriott Hotels and many more.
+Over the past 8 years, Valley Mill has been creating Welsh slate homeware and gifts, slate house signs, memorial plaques, and grave plaques, and awards for customers all over the world including well known brands such as NATO, CADW, NHS, Red Bull, The National Trust, BAFTA Cymru, NFU Mutual, Marriott Hotels and many more.
 We are also supplying over 130 shops in the UK – and the list is still growing at a respectable rate.

 Part of the reason for this growth is our ongoing approach to process improvement.
 8 years ago the company consisted of 1 person and a shed; these days the Valley Mill manufacturing team is housed in a 300 square meter workshop equipped with the right tools and experience to produce a unique range of products, which is constantly growing in popularity.

 The other reason for our growth is our loyalty to one of Wales’ great commodities – Welsh Slate.
 If you don’t know much about Welsh slate, it is the toughest and most durable slate known to man, has very little impurities and when oiled, has a beautiful deep grey colour.
 Of course, this combination of qualities makes it the perfect choice for homeware.

 The slate we use is mined in Blaenau Ffestinniog and is renowned for being the finest in the world; deservedly so.
 It’s the quality and purity of 500 million year old Welsh slate that sets it apart from alternatives – and in turn, it’s what distinguishes our products from other items on the market.
 The slate is brought to our workshop in Crynant, south Wales, where we painstakingly hand-cut each piece.